Types of Applied Behavior Analysis Therapy Certification

 - pay the $295 Registry Fee

 RBT (Registered Behavior Technician)

 RBTs typically work under BCBAs and BCaBAs and are primarily responsible for the implementations of the behavior services created.
 Essentially, they must perform plans as directed by the BCBA and BCaBA.
-A college degree is not necessary for this certificate.
-A high school diploma, 40 hours of completed training, and the passing of the competency exam is required.
-This can be a perfect pathway if you wish to receive your BCaBA or even the BCBA in the future.
+A college degree is not necessary for Registered Behavior Technicians.
+Here are the steps to earn this entry level credential:

 Related Resource: Top 15 Best Applied Behavior Analysis Online Programs

 - improve your career